-We once kept our own histories by saving photos, papers & letters in boxes & books.
+We once kept our own histories by saving photos, papers and letters in boxes and books.
 Now we protect them with #personaldigitalarchiving

 Getting started with personal digital archiving can seem challenging.
 Here are four easy steps for managing and preserving your digital files.